Update: $17.5 Million Settlement Reached in Wisconsin Firefighting Foam Contamination Suit

 In addition to individual AFFF lawsuits filed by current and former firefighters, a Texas man filed a class action over toxic per- and polyfluoroalkyl substances (PFAS) as well as contamination from facilities that use AFFF in January 2021.

-Lawsuits say defendant companies — including 3M, DuPont and Chemours — knew per and polyfluoroalkyl substances in its firefighting foam contained dangerous chemicals that could cause buildup in the body and result in adverse health effects.
+Lawsuits say defendant companies — including 3M, DuPont, and Chemours — knew that polyfluoroalkyl substances in its firefighting foam contained dangerous chemicals that could cause buildup in the body and result in adverse health effects.

-In addition to individual injury lawsuits, several states have sued 3M and other AFFF manufacturers for PFAS contamination and cost of AFFF clean up.
+In addition to individual injury lawsuits, several states have sued 3M and other AFFF manufacturers for PFAS contamination and the cost of AFFF cleanup.

 Related: DuPont AFFF Lawsuit